Drusilla Dunjee Houston

 Drusilla Dunjee Houston (née Drusilla Dunjee; January 20, 1876 - February 8, 1941) was an American writer, historian, educator, journalist, musician, and screenwriter from West Virginia.

-Biography
+Early life and education

 Drusilla Dunjee Houston, born January 20, 1876, in Harpers Ferry, West Virginia, was the daughter of Rev. John and Lydia Ann (Taylor) Dunjee.
 Her father was an alumnus of Storer College, a preacher and teacher, working at what was then a normal school under the auspices of the Baptist Missionary Association.
 Drusilla was sent to finishing school in the North and studied classical piano at the Northwestern Conservatory of Music in Minnesota.
 Of her nine siblings, only Roscoe, Irving, Blanche, and Ella survived to adulthood.